Table Mountain National Park: Flora

-This area forms part of the Cape Floristic Region and as such supports a high diversity of flora, much of which is rare and endemic.
+This area forms part of the Cape Floristic Region and, as such, supports a high diversity of flora, much of which is rare and endemic.
 Protea, erica, restio and Asteraceae species, as well as geophytes, are all found in abundance.
-The main indigenous vegetation types are Peninsula Sandstone Fynbos and Cape Granite Fynbos, both of which are endangered and endemic to Cape Town - occurring nowhere else in the world.
+The main indigenous vegetation types are Peninsula Sandstone Fynbos and Cape Granite Fynbos, both of which are endangered and endemic to Cape Town, occurring nowhere else in the world.

 In addition, some sections of the park are the natural home of deep, indigenous Afro-temperate forests.

 A well known local tree is the Silver tree (Leucadendron argenteum), a popularly cultivated species which is found in the wild only on the slopes of Lion's Head and a few scattered locations elsewhere on the Cape Peninsula (a notable area is above Kirstenbosch).

-The Park lies in the heart of the Cape Floral Kingdom, which is a bio-diversity hot spot and seen by botanists as a botanical anomaly.
+The park lies in the heart of the Cape Floral Kingdom, which is a biodiversity hotspot and is seen by botanists as a botanical anomaly.
 In fact, there are more species of plants in Table Mountain National Park (over two thousand) than exist in the whole of the United Kingdom.
 Much of the unique flora in the area surrounding the park has been lost to agriculture and urban development.